• Home

 • Events

-FDLC is pleased to offer this collection of free resources to assist in your parish and diocesan preparations for the Solmenity of the Most Holy Body and Blood of Christ.
+FDLC is pleased to offer this collection of free resources to assist in your parish and diocesan preparations for Lent, the Sacred Paschal Triduum, and the Easter Season in both English and Spanish:

 This Liturgical Preparation Aid includes: